Class 1: Conscious Decluttering

 It happens to everyone.
 The accumulation of possessions that clutter our homes.
 The somewhat tacky souvenirs you bought on vacation, the ornate knick-knacks inherited from Grandma’s city apartment, the homemade crafty gifts you feel you got to keep on display – you know what I mean.
 And the framed photos -all those framed photos!- taking up almost every inch of wall space and lining many horizontal surfaces.
 Nothing dates a house – and makes it a b*tch to clean – like an overabundance of “decorative” objects.

-To begin a home decorating masterpiece you have to start with a clean canvas.
-You got to throw out, giveaway, and clear out!.
-And you got to be RUTHLESS.
+To begin a home decorating masterpiece you have to start with a clean canvas – ie, decluttering.
+You got to throw out, giveaway, and clear out!
+And you’ve got to be RUTHLESS about the clutter in your home.
 Here are a couple of tricks that I have found that help people part with needless belongings that they have become WAY too accustomed to having around.

 1. Would you buy it now?